VnUgE/vnlib.browser/README.md

 configureNotifier({notify, close}); //set notifier
 ```

 Toasters are split into *form* and *general* toast type messages.
-Internal components only capture errors for you, and will only ever publish error messages to the form toaster.
+My modules currently only publish error messages for you, and will only ever publish them to the form toaster.
 Two toaster concepts are used to allow for form-based messages, and general application messages, usually out of focus and a lower priority

 ### apiCall